Skip to main content

 Signs of alcohol dependence

-Signs of alcohol dependence include:
+Signs of alcohol dependence (alcoholism) include:

 • drinking has become an important, or the most important, thing in life

-• craving alcohol or having withdrawal symptoms
+• craving alcohol or having withdrawal symptoms and drinking to avoid these symptoms

 • not seeming to be drunk after drinking large amounts